slotheroo/knozone/README.md

 // known installation locations on Unix systems,
 // and finally looks in $GOROOT/lib/time/zoneinfo.zip.
 ```
-For example, if Go fails to find a valid time zone file at the location specified by the ZONEINFO environment variable, then it will proceed to look in the OS on Unix systems and then look in the GOROOT.
+For example, if Go fails to find a valid time zone file at the location specified by the ZONEINFO environment variable, then it will proceed to look in the OS on Unix systems and finally look in $GOROOT.
 These backup locations may be using a different version of the time zone database.
 When Go fails to use the ZONEINFO location, it fails silently, so there is no way to tell if Go has defaulted to a backup location.

 Fortunately, in Go 1.10 the [LoadLocationFromTZData function](https://golang.org/pkg/time/#LoadLocationFromTZData) was added that allows us to directly specify the data we'd like to load the location from.
 This is not the most user-friendly method though as we have to hand it the bytes that we want to use.